CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: CodeJudgeBench

 \subsection{Code Repair (CodeRepair)}

-\textbf{Task Definition:} In the code repair scenario, the LLM-as-a-Judge is presented with the original coding problem statement, an erroneous code snippet along with its corresponding error message, and two candidate code repairs.
+\textbf{Task Definition:} In the code repair task, the LLM-as-a-Judge is presented with the original coding problem statement, an erroneous code snippet along with its corresponding error message, and two candidate code repairs.
 The task of the LLM-as-a-Judge is to identify which candidate represents the correct fix.

-\textbf{Response Collection:} The erroneous code snippets for this task are sourced from the responses identified as incorrect in the code generation task.
-Each incorrect snippet, together with its associated error message obtained from failed unit tests, is fed back into the LLM programmer ($M_c$) to generate potential repairs.
-Similar to the previous tasks, multiple repair candidates are produced for each erroneous code snippet.
+\textbf{Response Collection:} The erroneous code snippets are sourced from the incorrect responses identified in the code generation task.
+Each incorrect snippet, together with its associated error message obtained from failed unit tests, is fed back into the coding models to generate repaired code.
+Multiple repair candidates are produced for each erroneous code snippet.

-\textbf{Response Verification:} We follow the same verification methodology as the code generation task.
-Specifically, the correctness of each candidate repair is determined using unit tests.
-Repairs that pass all unit tests are labeled as good, while those that fail any test are labeled as bad.
+\textbf{Response Verification:} Each repair candidate is verified using unit tests; those passing all tests are labeled as good, while those failing any test are labeled as bad.

-\textbf{Response Pairing:} Finally, for each erroneous code snippet, we randomly pair one good and one bad repair candidate to form an evaluation instance.
-These instances are then used to assess the performance of the LLM-as-a-Judge.
+\textbf{Response Pairing:} For each erroneous snippet, one good and one bad repair candidate are randomly paired to form an evaluation instance.
+Problems for which only correct or only incorrect repairs are available are excluded from the evaluation set.